DennisSchulmeister/SynthExperiments/Puredata/README.md

 - **Mini Clavier**: Experimental implementation of the Synclavier FM algorithm, using an oscillator bank for the carrier and a single sine for the modulator.

 - **FM4:** A 4-operator FM synth inspired by Yamaha 1980s hardware (e.g., DX9).
-It implements
-  4-operator algorithms with a sound profile similar to the originals, while maintaining manageable complexity.
+  It allows to recreate all 4-operator algorithms with a sound profile similar to the originals, while maintaining manageable complexity.

 Utilities
 ---------